awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

               - containerPort: 80
       ```
 **Important**
-The value for the `app` `matchLabels` `selector` in the spec must match the value that you specified when you created the virtual node in sub\-step c of [Step 2: Deploy App Mesh resources](#configure-app-mesh), or the sidecar containers won't be injected into the pod\.
+The value for the `app` `matchLabels` `selector` in the spec must match the value that you specified when you created the virtual node in sub\-step `3` of [Step 2: Deploy App Mesh resources](#configure-app-mesh), or the sidecar containers won't be injected into the pod\.
 In the previous example, the value for the label is `my-app-1`\.

    1. Deploy the service\.